N-DiLo/cv_app/README.md

 A new Flutter project to display user data (bio-data and professional) details or CV data in different view modes.

-This app is created by DiLo as criterion for moving to the next stage (stage 3) in the HNGx internship 2023.😁 The app also gives users the option for editing with user-friendly fields or sections for modifying the existing CV data.
+This app is created by DiLo as criterion for moving to the next stage (stage 3) in the HNGx internship 2023.😁 The app also gives users the option for editing, with user-friendly fields or sections for modifying the existing CV data.

 ## Getting Started